danielgamage/Glyphs-Scripts/README.md

 ## Nodes

 ##### Convert Selected Nodes to Lines
-Converts selected nodes to `line` (handles).
+Converts selected nodes to `line`-type nodes.
 Make sure you know how path segments (especially curves) are calculated in Glyphs, as this can create some odd results.

 ##### Convert Selected Nodes to Offcurves
 Converts selected nodes to `offcurve` (handles).
 If you select two nodes, they'll be converted and the following node will become a curve.

-If you execute this on an entire path, you'll get some TrueType curves (**experimental**).
+If you execute this on an entire path, you'll get some quadratic curve cages (**experimental**).

 ##### Split Selected Nodes
 Duplicates selected node(s) and separates them away from origin at a 0° or 90° angle.
 Great for quickly setting up ink traps.